Gardens of Babur: History

 Over the past few years, attempts at rebuilding and reconstructing the city of Kabul and Babur's tomb have been undertaken.
 Zahra Breshna, an architect with the Department for Preservation & Rehabilitation of Afghanistan's Urban Heritage, argues that “emphasis should be on developing and strengthening the partially forgotten local and traditional aspects, whilst placing them in a contemporary global context.
-The goal is to preserve the tradition without hindering the development of a modern social, ecological and economical institution.”
+The goal is to preserve the tradition without hindering the development of a modern social, ecological and economical institution."
 Planners also discuss the importance of ‘a revival of cultural identity’ in the development of Kabul.
 These ideas seem to fall in line with the plan of Aga Khan.

 The plan put forth by Aga Khan calls for the reconstruction of the Bagh-e Babur and includes several key components.
 The rebuilding of the perimeter walls, the rehabilitation of the Shah Jahani mosque, and the restoration of Babur's grave enclosure are all important parts of the rehabilitation of the garden and aid in the ‘revival of cultural identity.’
 The perimeter walls, common throughout many Islamic cities, would provide for the closure of the area.
 This enclosure of orchards is traditional in the area.
 Also, the restoration of the Shahjahani mosque, a place for prayer and meditation for visitors to the gardens would be restored.

 The biggest idea proposed is the restoration of Babur's tomb.
 The reconstruction of Babur's garden would bring about a unity fixed around the ruler responsible for the importance of Kabul and the restoration of the historic quarters would restore the pride of the citizens of the city.
 Architect Abdul Wasay Najimi writes that "Restoration of confidence, pride and hope would be the main outcome in reintegrating the historic quarters in the mainstream rehabilitation and development of Kabul.
 This would have a direct impact on the revival of identity."

 Notable people also buried here

-Some notable members of Babur's family were also buried in the Gardens of Babur, including:
+Some notable members of Babur's family were also buried in the Bagh-e-Babur, including: